 Type 2 EFF crews are managed as defined in the Alaska Emergency Firefighter Type 2 Crew Management Guide (https://fire.ak.blm.gov/logdisp/crews.php).

-mobilization of Type 2 EFF crews to the Lower 48 is an Alaskan priority.
-Parties to this Agreement will provide their resources for assignments as Crew Representatives, Interagency Resource Representatives, and Crew Administrative Representative.
+When mobilization of Type 2 EFF crews to other GACCs is a priority, Parties to this Agreement will provide their resources for assignments as Crew Representatives, Interagency Resource Representatives, and Crew Administrative Representatives.

 Interagency and Agency Crews